 UFIPF assembles promising young pianists for lessons and masterclasses with distinguished piano teachers from North America and across the globe.
 Originating in 2007 as the Chinese-American International Piano Institute (CAIPI), the event has hosted some of the finest performers and teachers from around the world.

-Highly advanced applicants will be invited to participate in the Artist Division.
-Minimum age requirement is 15 years old, and there is no upper age limit.
-Artist Division participants will be assembled into small, rotating study groups, giving each student the opportunity to receive a lesson or masterclass from each member of the faculty--at least four lessons.
-In addition to morning lessons, Artist Division participants will regularly perform in public masterclasses and recitals, and piano duet (optional) throughout the week.
+Highly advanced applicants will be selected for the Artist Division.
+Participants will be assigned to rotating study groups, giving each student the opportunity to receive a lesson or masterclass from each member of the faculty, four lessons.
+In addition to morning lessons, participants will be invited to perform in the evening recitals, both solo and piano duet pieces.
+No age limit.

-The Rising Artist Division is open to any progressing pianist, age 13 or older.
-Pre-College students will receive three private lessons from UFIPF faculty.
-Additionally, the Rising Artist Division students will receive classes in music theory from UF faculty.
-The Rising Artist students will receive full access to Artist lessons, masterclasses and concerts.
-All the Rising Artist Division participants are eligible to participate in Piano Duet activities, and will be invited to perform at the festival final competitive concert.
+Rising Artist Division is open to progressing pianists, age 13 or older.
+Academy students will receive three private lessons from UFIPF faculty as well as duet coaching.
+Additionally, the participants will receive classes in music theory, piano literature, music production and the Alexander Technique class from UF faculty.
+All the Rising Artist participants are eligible to participate in Piano Duet activities and will be invited to perform at the festival's final competitive concert.

 Please Note: Enrollment is limited.
-The application deadline is April 15, but applications will be considered as they are received.
+The application deadline is April 1, but applications will be considered as they are received.
 Participants will be notified upon acceptance and given instructions for completing their registration.
-Application portal will be open in mid February.
-Please check back.

 The University of Florida School of Music is an All-Steinway School residing within one of the top-ranked public universities in the United States.
 Participants will experience first-rate instruments as well as excellent practice and performance spaces within the beautiful UF campus.
 Room and board will be provided on campus, offering convenient walking access to all activities.
 Gainesville is located in the north-central part of Florida, with nearby access to the Atlantic and Gulf coasts, and the major cities of Orlando, Tampa, and Jacksonville.